kmcdermo/Timing/README.md

 ## HLT Trigger Development

 This is only for tinkering with the HLTDisplacedPhoton path on the fly and for rate/time measurements.
 Efficiencies can be measured with the analysis plugin PhotonDump.cc, after following the new rules for MC production in step1.
+The instructions below are for calculating rates.
+More info is in the Twiki.

 ```
 mkdir HLT_Dev